A step-by-step guide

 You’ll need to write a personal essay and a shorter, Wellesley-specific essay.
 See our application tips for advice on writing your essays.

-Please provide a statement that addresses your reasons for transferring and the objectives that you hope to achieve in doing so.
+Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve in doing so.

 When choosing a college community, you are choosing a place where you believe that you can live, learn, and flourish.
 Generations of inspiring women have thrived in the Wellesley community, and we want to know what aspects of this community inspire you to consider Wellesley.
 We know that there are more than 100 reasons to choose Wellesley, but the “Wellesley 100” is a good place to start.
 Visit The Wellesley 100 and let us know, in two well-developed paragraphs, which two items most attract, inspire, or energize you and why.
 (Not-so-secret tip: The “why” matters to us.)